Cutter Boat – Over the Horizon: Design

 The Over the Horizon boat is 24.75 ft in length.
 Its fourth generation is manufactured by SAFE Boats International of Port Orchard, Washington.
 It is part of a 101-boat order worth up to $58.9 million.
 The hull is fabricated 5086 marine grade aluminum and it has a 22 in foam collar.
-It is an inboard/outboard design powered by a 500 hp Cummins diesel inboard engine with Hamilton jet drive.
+It is an inboard/outboard design powered by a 500 hp Cummins diesel inboard engine with a Hamilton jet drive.

 The boats are equipped with radar, electronic compass, GPS, and other electronic navigation systems, loud-hailer, and both HF and VHF-FM radios.
 The boats come equipped with five special shock-absorbing seats, necessary because proceeding at high speed, over waves, could injure crewmember's spines.

 A version of the boat with an all-black sponson and forward machine gun mount is used by Maritime Safety and Security Teams and the Maritime Security Response Team.

 Use

 The Coast Guard's newer cutters, the National Security Cutter, Sentinel-class cutter, and the smaller Marine Protector-class cutter are designed with a stern launching ramp.
 Stern launching ramps permit the cutters to deploy and retrieve water-jet propelled boats, without first coming to a stop.
 The Marine Protector-class cutters require just a single crew member to remain on deck to control the deployment and retrieval of its jet boat.